|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 You could also make these pastries open faced, like my blueberry cream cheese danish recipe.
-It's an even simpler twist on the classic pastry!
+It's an even simpler twist on the classic pastry.
 These are perfect for making ahead of time.
 They reheat nicely in the oven.
-Just pop them in a four hundred degree oven for about 5 minutes, and you've got beautiful, warm pastries!
+Just pop them in an oven set to 400 F for about 5 minutes, and you've got beautiful, warm pastries.
 They are also great for breakfast on the go.
-They are handheld and compact, so you can grab them as you are headed out the door in the morning!
+They are handheld and compact, so you can grab them as you are headed out the door in the morning.

 Thaw the puff pastry to room temperature.
 Make sure it stays somewhat moist.
 If it gets too dry it will be difficult to roll out.

-Roll out the puff pastry sheet into a large rectangle (about 14x9 inches)
+Roll out the puff pastry sheet into a large rectangle (about 14 by 9 inches)

 Cut the rectangle into two long strips.
 Then cut each of those strips into about fourths, or so that you are able to create near squares.